HotPads

-HotPads is a map-based rentals and real estate marketplace.
-Launched in November 2005, the site allows users to search for housing using an interactive map.
+HotPads is a rentals and real estate marketplace launched in 2005 that enables users to search for housing using an interactive map.
 Listings are displayed at their addresses, allowing users to conduct a location-based search.
 Through the graphical interface, users click on individual property listings depicted by color-coded building icons.

 In 2012, HotPads.com was acquired by Zillow for $16 Million.

 In August 2014, HotPads launched an updated version of the site.

 Background

 HotPads was founded in 2005 by Matt Corgan, Douglas Pope, and John Fitzpatrick.
 The site currently lists 4 million for-sale properties and 500,000 rental properties, with its most densely listed areas being New York City and Washington DC.

 In 2006, based on information from 2006, HotPads operated with a staff of 10 people out of Washington, DC.
 In 2011, HotPads relocated to San Francisco where it currently operates from the Zillow San Francisco office.